Enalean/tuleap-documentation-en/languages/en/dev.rst

 Developer guide
 ===============

-Tuleap is a Free and Open Source software developed since 2001 under GPLv2 license.
-Contributions are welcomed, on Tuleap Core, on plugins, in documentation, etc.

 Development of a Tuleap extension, outside of the main development tree is hard and you are likely to shoot yourself in the foot if you do so.
 The main reason is that Tuleap internal API is not guaranteed, it can change at any moment for any reasons.